gaissmai/bart/README.md

 The algorithm is also excellent for determining whether two tables contain overlapping IP addresses.

-A Lite version is also included, this is ideal for simple IP access-control-lists, a.k.a. longest-prefix matches with plain true/false results.
+A `bart.Lite` version is also included, this is ideal for simple IP access-control-lists, a.k.a. longest-prefix matches with plain true/false results.

-For all other tasks the much more powerful Table must be used.
+For all more complex tasks, the powerful `bart.Table` must be used.

 ## Example